zhp0006/python-script-best-practice/README.md

 Are you getting errors?
 Try to fix the bugs in your code.
-The error messages that Python reports take some getting use to, but they are very helpful and informative, so read them carefully and try to figure out what is wrong.
+The error messages that Python reports take some getting use to, but they are very helpful and informative, so read them carefully and try to figure out what is going wrong.

 # Best practice 2: Write modules not scripts